 How Does It Work?

 You and any current and/or successor advisors you designate can make recommendations from both income and principal.
-Any assets remaining in the DAF upon your death or your successor advisors’ deaths are added to the Federation’s endowment fund to help the Federation meet future needs, or distributed elsewhere as you recommend.
+Any assets remaining in the fund upon your or your successor advisors’ deaths are either added to the Jewish Federation’s endowment fund to help meet future needs, or distributed elsewhere as you recommend.

 What Are the Benefits?